KWDB/docs/en/sql-reference/ddl/ts-db/ts-label.md

 ::: warning Note

 - KWDB does not support adding multiple tags at once.
-- KWDB does not support adding primary tags or non-NULL tags to an exsiting table.
+- KWDB does not support adding primary tags or non-NULL tags to an existing table.

 :::

 ### Privileges

-The user must have been granted the `CREATE` privilege on the specified table(s).
+The user must be a member of the `admin` role or have been granted the `CREATE` privilege on the specified table(s).
+By default, the `root` user belongs to the `admin` role.

 ### Syntax